 # zpool create tank c1t0d0 mirror c2t0d0 c3t0d0 invalid vdev specification use '-f' to override the following errors: mismatched replication level: both disk and mirror vdevs are present # zpool create tank mirror c1t0d0 c2t0d0 mirror c3t0d0 c4t0d0 c5t0d0 invalid vdev specification use '-f' to override the following errors: mismatched replication level: 2-way mirror and 3-way mirror vdevs are present

-You can override these errors with the -f option, though this practice is not recommended.
+You can override these errors with the –f option, but you should avoid this practice.
 The command also warns you about creating a mirrored or RAID-Z pool using devices of different sizes.
-While this configuration is allowed, mismatched levels of redundancy result in unused space on the larger device, and requires the -f option to override the warning.
+Although this configuration is allowed, mismatched levels of redundancy result in unused disk space on the larger device.
+The –f option is required to override the warning.

-Because creating a pool can fail unexpectedly in different ways, and because formatting disks is such a potentially harmful action, the zpool create command has an additional option, -n, which simulates creating the pool without actually writing to the device.
-This option performs the device in-use checking and replication level validation, and reports any errors in the process.
+Attempts to create a pool can fail unexpectedly in different ways, and formatting disks is a potentially harmful action.
+For these reasons, the zpool create command has an additional option, –n, which simulates creating the pool without actually writing to the device.
+This dry run option performs the device in-use checking and replication-level validation, and reports any errors in the process.
 If no errors are found, you see output similar to the following:

 # zpool create -n tank mirror c1t0d0 c1t1d0 would create 'tank' with the following layout: tank mirror c1t0d0 c1t1d0

 Some errors cannot be detected without actually creating the pool.
 The most common example is specifying the same device twice in the same configuration.
-This error cannot be reliably detected without writing the data itself, so the create -n command can report success and yet fail to create the pool when run for real.
+This error cannot be reliably detected without actually writing the data, so the zpool create –n command can report success and yet fail to create the pool when the command is run without this option.

-When a pool is created, the default mount point for the root dataset is /pool-name.
+When a pool is created, the default mount point for the top-level file system is /pool-name.
 This directory must either not exist or be empty.
 If the directory does not exist, it is automatically created.
-If the directory is empty, the root dataset is mounted on top of the existing directory.
-To create a pool with a different default mount point, use the -m option of the zpool create command:
+If the directory is empty, the root file system is mounted on top of the existing directory.
+To create a pool with a different default mount point, use the –m option of the zpool create command.
+For example:

 # zpool create home c1t0d0 default mountpoint '/home' exists and is not empty use '-m' option to provide a different default # zpool create -m /export/zfs home c1t0d0

-This command creates a new pool home and the home dataset with a mount point of /export/zfs.
+This command creates the new pool home and the home file system with a mount point of /export/zfs.

 For more information about mount points, see Managing ZFS Mount Points.